Safety gear for skateboarding

 Most skate shops sell skateboarding safety gear.
 But they might not all have the right sizing for you, and proper fitting gear is important.

-You can find a large selection of adult skateboard and roller skating pads and helmets including the highly rated 187 Pro at Nerd Roller Skates in Inglewood.
+If you can't get out of the city to shop, you can find a large selection of adult skateboard and roller skating pads and helmets including the highly rated 187 Pro at Nerd Roller Skates in Inglewood.
+They also carry padded shorts!